Dominoe

 Dominoe is a German rock band, founded in 1987 in Grafing bei München by guitarist Robert Papst (* 10.
 Dezember 1960 in Ebersberg) and singer Jörg Sieber (* 13.
 Juli 1961 in Ulm).
 The band rose to fame in early 1988 with the track Here I Am, which was used in a commercial by French automobile manufacturer Renault.

 History

 The members of Dominoe had gained their first musical experiences in various student bands in the vicinity of Munich and had been partly acquainted with each other for more than ten years.
 Having set up their own recording studio, the musicians made attempts in the mid-1980's with band names like Flick of the Wrist and Radius, before the band Dominoe was proclaimed in 1987 with Jörg Sieber as their new lead singer.
 Their debut single immediately became a top hit.
-Thanks to the use of the song Here I Am in a TV commercial advertising the car model Renault 5, it entered the German charts in early 1988, reaching 4th place in February, and stayed in the charts for three months.
+Thanks to the use of the song "Here I Am" in a TV commercial advertising the car model Renault 5, it entered the German charts in early 1988, peaking at No. 4 in February, and stayed in the charts for three months.
 During this time, the Bavarian rock band were on their way in various European countries and even appeared on French television.